Zedace (Captopril)

 How Taken

-oral tablet, two or three times a day
+oral tablet, two or three times daily

 What Is Zedace Used For?